 I’m planning to leave Chicago this summer to start over.
 I'll move somewhere where I can finally put my feet on the ground: grow roots, get a new driver’s license, get a new permanent address.
 I want to make friends and build a community with interests deeper than the potted plants at Home Depot.
 The goal is to stop feeling like such a listless wanderer in the story of my own life.
 Maybe I'll even find a new dentist.

-This essay appears in the new Shareable ebook collection Share or Die, which is now available in downloadable and free online forms.
+This essay appear in Shareable's paperback Share or Die published by New Society, available from Amazon.
+Share or Die is also available for Kindle, iPad, and other e-readers.
 For the next article (cartoon!) in Share or Die, Emi Gennis's "Quitter", click here.